rexim/rexim.me/posts/liskov-substitution-principle.md

 at compile time.
 We should enforce it ourselves.

-It's pretty simple example, but I think it is enough to understand what property is and now we can formalize the idea of LSP:
+It's pretty simple example, but I think it is enough to understand what property is.
+Now we can formalize the idea of LSP:

 > A subclass of a class should derive its properties as well as its
 > methods and fields.
 Thus an object of the class can be safely